FixTweet/FxTwitter/README.md

 ![https://cdn.discordapp.com/attachments/165560751363325952/997265440868946032/pxtwitter.png](https://cdn.discordapp.com/attachments/165560751363325952/997265440868946032/pxtwitter.png)

-✅ Embed Videos
+✅ Embed Videos (Twitter videos, and from links such as YouTube)

-✅ Embed Polls
+✅ Embed Poll results

 ✅ Embed Quote tweets (Including their media, if it doesn't conflict with the linked tweet)